gazebosim/docs/tutorials/sensor/sensor_demo.md

 `ign topic -e -t /imu`

 The last command listens to the messages sent over the `/imu` topic.
-Move your robot around using arrow keys on the keyboard and you should see something similar to this which are the `orientation`, `angular_velocity` and `linear_acceleration` as described above.
+The IMU data are `orientation`, `angular_velocity` and `linear_acceleration` as described above.
+It should look like this.

 ![Imu_message](imu_msgs.png)

+Move your robot forward using the keyboard up key.
+You should see the sensor values changing.

 ## Contact sensor

 Let's introduce different type of sensors which is the `contact` sensor.
-You can guess from the name that this sensor give indication when it touch(in contact) with something else.
-We will build an obstacle(wall) and add the contact sensor to it and if the robot hit the obstacle the robot will stop to prevent it from damaging itself.
+You can guess from the name that this sensor gives indication when it touches(contact) something else.
+We will build an obstacle(wall) and add the contact sensor to it and if the robot hit the obstacle it will stop preventing the robot from damaging itself.
 Let's first build the obstacle as follow.

 ```xml
 <model name='wall'>